 General facitlity rules of conduct

-Please review our general facility rules of conduct.
+Review our general facility rules of conduct.

 Silver Creek Sporstplex has put together a jersey comparison video to help you better understand our in-house hockey league jersey rules.
+Watch the video here.

 Wearing of Helmets